manakiaHk/WCBlock/README.md

 ## WCBlock

- * A lightweight block library of UIKit extension , It make your code simple .
+ * A lightweight block library of UIKit extension , It is non-invasive and make your code simple and easy .
+It provides friendly block callback support for event response  for NotificationCenter、KVO、Target-action、GestureRecognizer、UIView、UIButton、UITextField and so on .
+As a result, it  improve the cohesion degree of  code, make coding easier and improve development efficiency for you.
- WCBlock是一个无侵入性的轻量级block库，它为NotificationCenter、KVO、Target-action、GestureRecognizer、UIView、UIButton、UITextField等的事件响应提供了很友好的block回调支持。提高代码的聚合度,使编码更加轻松,提高开发效率。
 ## How To Get Started

 ## Manual import